bournewang/bournewang.github.com/_posts/2022-07-05-spark-user-analyses.markdown

 {"age_group":"90s","total":11}
 ```

-Because some addresses do not strictly use province and city format, the parsed prince looks a bit strange, you can ignore it or continue process it.
+Because some addresses do not strictly use province and city format, the parsed province looks a bit strange, in production environment, we need to clean the data first.

 ## 4. Download
 Project code and data download: